Every 4th, as a reminder, we repost the dos and don’ts when it comes to Old Glory…

 - Don’t dip the U.S. Flag for any person, flag, or vessel.

 - Don’t let the flag touch the ground.

-- Don’t fly flag upside down unless there is an emergency.
+- Don’t fly the flag upside down unless there is an emergency.

-- Don’t carry the flag flat, or carry things in it.
+- Don’t carry the flag flat or have things in it.